VernissageApp/VernissageServer/Readme.md

 - [x] List of users with actions:
   - [x] Set role (moderator/administrator) - only for administrators
   - [x] Block/unblock account - for moderators and administrators
-- [ ] Removing statuses by administrator/moderator with notification email
+- [x] Removing statuses by administrator/moderator
 - [ ] Trending hashtags
 - [ ] Trending images
 - [ ] Trending accounts